High Commission of Canada, London

 The High Commission of Canada in the United Kingdom (Haut-commissariat du Canada au Royaume-Uni) is the diplomatic mission of Canada to the United Kingdom.
-It is housed at Canada House on Trafalgar Square in central London, with an additional Regional Service Centre at 3 Furzeground Way in Stockley Park, Uxbridge.
+It is housed at Canada House on Trafalgar Square in central London.

 History

 The Canadian high commission in London is Canada's oldest diplomatic posting, having been established in 1880.
 Canada House, in Trafalgar Square, became the site of the mission in 1923.
 In 1962, Canada also acquired the former American Embassy at 1, Grosvenor Square in London's Mayfair district, and it was renamed Macdonald House.
 Macdonald House was the official residence of the Canadian High Commissioner until the building was vacated in mid-December 2014, after having been sold for redevelopment.

 Canada's presence in London goes back to 1869, when Sir John Rose, 1st Baronet was appointed as Canada's informal representative in Britain.
-This was the first Canadian diplomatic posting and the first from any British colony to the motherland.
+This was the first Canadian diplomatic posting and the first from any British colony to the United Kingdom.
 Since Canada did not have a foreign ministry, Rose acted as the personal representative of Canada's prime minister, Sir John A. Macdonald.
 Rose's position was retained despite a change of government in Canada, and his position was given the title "Financial Commissioner for the Dominion of Canada".
 Additionally, in 1874, the government of Prime Minister Alexander Mackenzie named Edward Jenkins as Canada's Agent-General in London.
 Jenkins, a British Liberal Party Member of Parliament in the House of Commons of the United Kingdom, had grown up in Quebec.
 His duties in that role were clarified to the House of Commons of Canada in May 1874 by Canadian Prime Minister Alexander Mackenzie, who said that Jenkins would have surveillance of the Canadian emigration business in London and occasionally be asked to attend to other business of a confidential nature.
 In addition, he would be "expected to give some little attention to Canadian gentlemen sojourning in London".
 Jenkins held the post for two years.
 Mackenzie then appointed former Nova Scotia premier William Annand as agent general in 1876; he held the position until Mackenzie's government was defeated.